catalyst-cloud/catalystcloud-docs/source/object-storage.rst

   keystone ec2-credentials-create

 If you are using boto to interact with the API, you need boto installed on your current Python environment.
-The example below illustrates how intall boto on on a virtual environment:
+The example below illustrates how intall boto on a virtual environment:

 .. code-block:: bash